huggingface/lerobot/examples/7_get_started_with_real_robot.md

 >>> Reconnect the usb cable.
 ```

 Then you can instantiate each arm by listing their motors with their name, motor index, and model.
 The initial motor index from factory for every motors is `1`.
 However, unique indices are required for these motors to function in a chain on a common bus.
-To this end, we set different indices and follow the ascendant convention starting from index `1`.
+To this end, we set different indices and follow the ascendant convention starting from index `1` (e.g. "1, 2, 3, 4, 5, 6" ).
 These indices will be written inside the persisting memory of each motor during the first connection.
 Here is an example of what the instantiation looks like:
 ```python
 from lerobot.common.robot_devices.motors.dynamixel import DynamixelMotorsBus